TULiberalArts/Anthropology/pages/undergradaute.md

 ## Major in Anthropology at Temple
 If you join the Department of Anthropology, you will collaborate with faculty on field research in locations around the world, from biological research in Oman, to socio-cultural research in India, to archeological research right here in the Delaware Valley.
 Anthropology majors at Temple gain a foundation in all of the four sub-fields associated with the discipline - archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
 Laboratory facilities, internships, fieldwork and experiential learning courses provide our students with practical experiences in all of anthropology’s four subdisciplines.

 All four subdiciplines are well represented at Temple: archaeology, biological anthropology, linguistic anthropology, and sociocultural anthropology.
 We also offer specialized courses and training in anthropology of visual communication (which draws primarily on linguistic anthropology and sociocultural anthropology).
+We offer the flexibility to pursue your interest in specific sub-fields, or if you'd rather, pursue a more general undergraduate program.

 ### Archaeology
 Archaeologists study people and cultures of the past by analyzing material remains such as artifacts, human remains, architecture, landscapes and environments.
 Archeaologists use this evidence to study such topics as the formation of social groups, ideologies, subsistence patterns and human interactions with the environment.